microsoft/terminal/doc/user-docs/UsingJsonSettings.md

 What if I wanted a profile to have a different value for a property other than the default?
 Simply set the property in the profile's entry to override the value from `defaults`.
-Let's say you want the `cmd` profile to have `Consolas` as the font, but the rest of your profiles to still have "Cascadia Code".
+Let's say you want the `cmd` profile to have _"Consolas"_ as the font, but the rest of your profiles to still have _"Cascadia Code"_.
 You could achieve that with the following:

 ```json